speeduino/wiki.js/configuration/Trigger_Setup.md

 - **Missing teeth** - If using the missing tooth pattern, this is the size of the gap, given in 'missing teeth'.
 Eg 36-1 has 1 missing tooth.
 60-2 has 2 missing teeth etc. The missing teeth **MUST** be all located in a single block, there cannot be multiple missing tooth gaps around the wheel.
 - **Secondary teeth** - As above, but for the secondary input.
 This input is always assumed to run at cam speed.
 - **Trigger angle multiplier** - This option is used only on the [Non-360 pattern](/decoders/non-360).
 - **Trigger angle** - The angle of the crank, **After Top Dead Centre (ATDC)**, when tooth \#1 passes the sensor on the primary (crank) input.
 This setting is critical for Speeduino to accurately know the current crank angle.
-See section below ('Finding tooth \#1 and trigger angle') for further information on how to determine this value
+See section below ('Finding tooth \#1 and trigger angle') for further information on how to determine this value.
+You should be using a timing light to confirm angle is correct once calculated.
+Without doing this your angle may be incorrect.

 ### Trigger options